d00297334/cs2450/srs.md

 ### 3.1 User Interfaces

+Because we are going to place it on a website, users can click on input boxes to add infomation about their classes.
+The 1st box will be the name/number of the class.
+The second box with be for the grade, and then last box will be for the number of credits.

 <Describe the logical characteristics of each interface between the software
 product and the users.
 This may include sample screen images, any GUI standards or product family style guides that are to be followed, screen layout